Pick like a Pro

 3. Cut at the Correct Stage

 Some flowers will continue to open once cut while others will not.
 Sunflowers and Cosmos experience the longest vase life when cut just as the petals begin to unfurl.
-On the other hand, Zinnias should be fully open with sturdy stems.
-Celosia, Globe Amaranth, and Strawflowers can be cut at any stage and even dried.
+On the other hand, Zinnias and Yarrow should be fully open with sturdy stems.
+Celosia, Globe Amaranth, and Strawflowers are best when the top of the stem is sturdy.

 4. Make Deep Cuts